 Ed. note: Letter 24937 explains why "Quick Dip" apparently may not exist anymore, Sandy.

-Found Hagerty Silver Dip [linked by editor to product info at Amazon].
+Found Hagerty Silver Dip [paid link to product info at Amazon].
 Works great (about the same as "Quick Dip" silver cleaner).
 I also found a product called Tarnco at Walmart in Calgary that works very effectively.
 Needless to say, after not having anything for sometime, I now have two sources.Sandy B

 - Beiseker, Alberta, Canada